-Like a broken record, on the 28thof October the EU agreed to Boris Johnson’s request for an extension on Brexit negotiations, granting what they have called a “flextension”.
-Thus, the UK has until the 31stof January to get a deal, and get out.
+Like a broken record, on 28 October the EU agreed to Boris Johnson’s request for an extension on Brexit negotiations, granting what they have called a “flextension”.
+Thus, the UK has until 31 January to get a deal, and get out.

 However, as if UK politics hasn’t been unstable enough over the past few years, the PM has now called for another general election to take place in December this year, the second in two years.
 Why?
 So that he can ensure and stabilise a Conservative Party majority in parliament and get his deal through, sounds familiar doesn’t it!